 Inventory represents products for sale at the Student Unions' convenience store.
-For the 2021 fiscal year, the convenience store was operational for only September and part of October 2020.
+The store was operational throughout the entire year, however hours were reduced to maintain efficiencies.
+For the 2021 year, the store was operational for only September and part of October 2020.
 Due to Covid-19, the store closed by Mid-October 2020.
 By April 2021, all of the inventory (snacks, drinks, chocolates etc) were expired.
-As a result, no inventory was recorded.
+As a result, no inventory was recorded in the 2021 fiscal year.